Back of the Net: Filming

 Filming of Back of the Net took place in Wollongong and Kiama, including the Innovation Campus and Bombo Quarry since April 2018.
 The Steve Jaggi Company has worked with the local council and Destination Wollongong (DW) to ensure the availability of the filming site.

 Visual effects

 Several visual effects techniques were used during production.
 The lead visual effects company was Cumulus VFX.
 According to Louise, stylish animation and CG elements are provided in the film to enhance the story, and the visual effects in the film are better than what she and her team had expected.

 Release

 Back of the Net had its world premiere at the CinefestOZ on Sunday, 26 August 2018, and was selected as part of the line-up for The Vision Splendid Outback Film Festival in June–July 2019.

 It was scheduled for theatrical release in Australia on 18 April 2019, and was released on DVD and video on demand on 7 August 2019.

 In the United States, it premiered on 15 June 2019 on Disney Channel.
+It became available on Netflix in the country on 21 December 2019 and left exactly 4 years later on 21 December 2023.